Here are 10 Favorite LMS Features and Why We Love Them

 10. Custom Courses in Multiple Formats.
 To maximize the learning experiences for students, the LMS should support multiple file types and formats, from standards like SCORM and AICC to repurposed PowerPoint, PDF, and video files.
 Some LMSs offer proprietary course authoring tools.
 For instance, Avilar provides WebMentor Author to create courses that run in Avilar’s WebMentor LMS.
 One benefit of this arrangement is that such courses may tap into the features of that LMS in a way that standards-based courses cannot.
 For example, when WebMentor Author courses are created in multiple languages, WebMentor LMS can automatically present those courses in the language individuals use to log into the system.
 An employee who comes to the LMS using Spanish would see the course content in Spanish; a French learner would see the French version of the same course.

-There are many great features of LMSs.
-We selected 10 of our favorites, with a bias toward delivering efficiencies and flexibility for all users, employees, and customers as well as learning professionals and business leaders in small and large organizations.
+We selected 10 of our favorite LMS features with a bias toward delivering efficiencies and flexibility for all users, employees, and customers as well as learning professionals and business leaders in small and large organizations.

 If you’re looking for an LMS to support your organization – or want to know more about what to look for, please contact us.
 We’re always happy to help!
 Or read our white paper on best practices for implementing an LMS.
 Enjoy!